Severe Cyclonic Storm 'Asani' weakens, IMD issues warning for Andhra coast - The Statesman

-The Severe Cyclonic Storm ‘Asani’ weakened into Cyclonic Storm overnight and lay centred off Andhra Pradesh on Wednesday morning with the IMD issuing a warning for the coastal areas there.
+The Severe Cyclonic Storm ‘Asani’ weakened into Cyclonic Storm overnight and lay centered off Andhra Pradesh on Wednesday morning with the IMD issuing warning for the coastal areas there.

-It weakened into a Cyclonic Storm at 2.30 a.m., the India Meteorological Department (IMD) said.

-The Cyclonic Storm Asani over the west-central Bay of Bengal moved north-northwestwards with a speed of 6 kmph through the wee hours and lay centred at 5.30 a.m. about 50 km south-southeast of Machilipatnam (Andhra Pradesh), 150 km southwest of Kakinada (Andhra Pradesh), 290 km southwest of Visakhapatnam (Andhra Pradesh), 530 km southwest of Gopalpur (Odisha) and 640 km southwest of Puri (Odisha).
+The Cyclonic Storm Asani over westcentral Bay of Bengal moved north-northwestwards with a speed of 6 kmph through the wee hours and lay centered at 5.30 a.m. about 50 kms south-southeast of Machilipatnam (Andhra Pradesh), 150 kms southwest of Kakinada (Andhra Pradesh), 290 kms southwest of Visakhapatnam (Andhra Pradesh), 530 kms southwest of Gopalpur (Odisha) and 640 kms southwest of Puri (Odisha).

-“It is very likely to move nearly northwards for next few hours and recurve slowly north-northeastwards along Narsapur, Yanam, Kakinada, Tuni & Visakhapatnam coasts during noon to evening on Wednesday and emerge into the west-central Bay of Bengal off north Andhra Pradesh coasts by tonight.
-It is likely to weaken gradually into a depression by Thursday morning,” the IMD bulletin said.
+“It is very likely to move nearly northwards for next few hour and recurve slowly north-northeastwards along Narsapur, Yanam, Kakinada, Tuni & Visakhapatnam coasts during noon to evening on Wednesday and emerge into westcentral Bay of Bengal off north Andhra Pradesh coasts by tonight.
+It is likely to weaken gradually into a depression by Thursday morning,” IMD bulletin said.

 For Wednesday, IMD has predicted light to moderate rainfall at most places with heavy to very heavy rainfall at a few places with isolated extremely heavy rainfalls likely over coastal Andhra Pradesh and heavy rainfall at isolated places likely over the south coastal Odisha.